bobbycomet/kernel-autotune-V2/README.md

 Configuration & State

-- Config File: /etc/kernel-autotune/config.sh (Generated based on hardware detection).
+- Config File: /etc/kernel-autotune/config.sh (Generated based on hardware detection, can be edited as you see fit).

 - State File: /etc/kernel-autotune/state.json (Summary of the current active profile).